Daniel Burman: Opinions on filmmaking

 In an interview with Brian Brooks, who writes for indieWIRE.com, an online community of independent filmmakers and aficionados, Burman discussed his approach to filmmaking.
-He said: "I don't have goals when I make a film, except to create as faithfully as possible the story I wanted to tell, and that the sensations that provoked me to tell the story are also caused when reading the script."
+He said: "I don't have goals when I make a film, except to create the story I wanted to tell as faithfully as possible, and that the sensations that provoked me to tell the story are also caused when reading the script."

 "I don't love film in itself; it's not like I was debating the merits of using different types of camera-work, like traveling shots.
 I love film because it's a story-telling tool," he said in an interview he did for TimesSquare.com.